 The following tips will help you craft your posts in a way that will be beneficial to both your readers and the search engines.
 Train your bloggers to review each post before publishing to ensure it meets these criteria.

 Don’t stuff keywords

-Because blogging allows you to create sharable, linkable content that can help your SEO efforts, many people stuffing a post with keywords will help their search engine rankings.
+Because blogging allows you to create shareable, linkable content that can help your SEO efforts, many people stuffing a post with keywords will help their search engine rankings.
 These people tend to go overboard with keywords in their content.
 Yes, we know you want to rank for certain keywords, but remember to make sure your content is actually worth reading too.
 A good rule of thumb is to place your main keyword phrase once in the beginning, once in the middle, and once near the end of the post.
 Synonyms can also be sprinkled about as necessary.
 Keep in mind, however, that you don’t want to ever force a keyword in apost if it doesn’t make sense to do so.
 The end result needs to be natural and human-readable.
 Read it aloud before publishing.
 If it sounds awkward, with lots of repetitive keywords throughout, you’ve gone too far.
 Not only will search engines smell spam, your readers won’t be inclined to share such a post.

 Make your title work for you

 In order to maximize your SEO efforts, as well as your readers’ interest, make your title descriptive and enticing.
 With thousands of blog articles written every day, you really need to grab your reader’s attention right away.
 Here are some things you can do to make your title work better:

 - Make it short and sweet – 10 words or less works best and should summarize the essence of your entire post.